 ViaStrada runs a series of training courses to introduce the principles of planning and design for cycling in New Zealand.
 The courses are aimed at anybody planning, designing or reviewing roads or other facilities used for cycling.
 This includes planners, general roading engineers and road safety practitioners.
 Local body politicians, people involved in the health sector and cycling advocates can also attend the courses.
-To date, over 1000 people have attended Fundamentals of Planning and Design for Cycling and the associated Advanced courses.
+To date, over 1200 people have attended fundamental and advanced courses in Planning and Design for Cycling.

 All participants receive a set of presentation slides for note taking, and other reference material.
 Attendee numbers are usually limited to 25 to ensure that there are opportunities for questions and discussion throughout the course.
-The workshops include lectures, discussions, practical exercises and Module 4 often includes a site visit.
+The workshops include lectures, discussions, practical exercises and may include a site visit.

-Tim Hughes (Senior Engineer, NZTA) says about the Fundamentals course: "When I travel around New Zealand, I can see the basic skills taught in this training course being applied to an increasing number of projects".
+Tim Hughes (Senior Engineer, NZTA) says about these courses: "When I travel around New Zealand, I can see the basic skills taught in this training course being applied to an increasing number of projects".
 The course, including this quote from Tim Hughes, was profiled in the Land Transport News newsletter (2007, page 6).